rolandwalker/hardhat/README.markdown

 ordinary work should never be altered by a text editor, *eg* the database stored in a `.git` directory.

-Hardhat.el provides an extra layer of protection in your work.
+`hardhat.el` provides an extra layer of protection in your work.
 If you visit a file which looks unsafe to edit, Emacs will make the buffer read-only -- even when the underlying file is writable.